 If you have been following my Blog, you have probably read my Article entitled How to Properly Season Air Fryer Basket to Prevent Sticking.

 You know it is an essential trick keep food from sticking and to make sure the Breading does not get stuck to the Basket and pull away from the Air Fryer.

+For this recipe, prior to placing the Turkey Croquettes into the Air Fryer Basket, grab your Oil Mister and douse the Croquettes on all surface areas.
 It will feel like you are using a lot of Oil, but really, for a dozen Air Fryer Turkey Croquettes, probably only two teaspoons are used and much of the Oil drips away during cooking.

 Place the Basket into the Air Fryer and cook until nice and brown.
 Keep your eye on the Croquettes, as you may need to cook them longer, depending on the size.

 Make sure to get them nice and crisp.

 Grab some of my delicious Pressure Cooker Gravy and my Pressure Cooker Cranberry Sauce for dunking.